Alto Palena–Encuentro River dispute: 1966 Arbitral Award

 From marker 16 on the northern bank of the Palena River, the boundary shall cross the Palena to the mouth of the Encuentro River.
 It shall then follow the thalweg of the Encuentro to Point A at Confluence.
 The boundary shall then take the eastern branch and follow the thalweg of the Encuentro for nearly 16 kilometers to Point B. The line shall then take the western branch and ascend through a small lake to the local watershed divide at Point C. It shall then turn south and follow the local watershed divide for nearly 2 kilometers to Point D. The boundary shall then turn west and follow the local watershed divide for nearly 6 kilometers to Point E on the hills sometimes known as the Cordon de los Morros.
 It shall turn south and follow the local watershed divide to Point G on a hilltop just east of the Engaño River.
 The boundary shall proceed by a straight line to Point H on a low hill west of the Engaño River and then by a straight line to Point I on the watershed divide north of Cerro de la Virgen.
 Taking its southern branch, it shall follow the local watershed divide to Point J on Cerro de la Virgen.
 The boundary shall then follow the local watershed divide south to the northern shore of Lake General Paz at marker 17.

 The demarcation on the ground was to be carried out during the summer of 1966–1967 starting no later than January 7, 1967.
-About 420 km² of fertile lands in dispute were awarded to Argentina, including the Norte and Hondo Valleys, the rich region of the Engaño River and Engaño Lagoon, as well as perpetuating the occupation of the Horquetas Valley by the Argentine Gendarmerie.
+About 420 km^{2} of fertile lands in dispute were awarded to Argentina, including the Norte and Hondo Valleys, the rich region of the Engaño River and Engaño Lagoon, as well as perpetuating the occupation of the Horquetas Valley by the Argentine Gendarmerie.
 Meanwhile, the California Valley, the most fertile of the disputed land, was awarded to Chile.